 Have you visited a local hospital recently?
 If so, you know that major expansion projects are underway at many healthcare facilities.
 To keep up with an aging population and ever-evolving hospital technology, facilities are building up and adding on at some of the largest medical campuses.

-This presents unique challenges for hospitals since construction sites unavoidably create dust and dirt that can contaminate sterile environments if not kept in check.
+This presents unique challenges for healthcare facilities since construction sites unavoidably create dust and dirt that can contaminate sterile environments if not kept in check.
 The Carpenters Union is leading the way developing innovative training and techniques that teach our expert craftspeople how to reduce the risk of contamination while working in busy hospitals and clinics.